Gigi Hadid's Birthday Weekend Featured A LOT Of Zayn

 Gigi Hadid proved once again she's just a laid-back California girl at heart.
 The model turned 21 on Saturday and started her celebrations at the beach in Malibu.
 It was a real friends-and-family affair on the quiet and secluded seaside spot.
 Boyfriend Zayn shared photos of the outing on Instagram.
-He snapped pics of the birthday girl and her sister Bella hiking to the ocean.
+He snapped pics of the birthday girl and her sister Bella walking to the sea.

-Zayn also captured a family moment of his own, with a sweet shot of his mom and sisters.
+Zayn also captured a family moment of his own, with a sweet shot of his mum and sisters.

 Gigi’s family got into the act with sister Bella also sharing photos of the beach trip.
 Bella was in full-on sister mode, sporting a black one-piece with Gigi’s name in gold letters.